m1nka/blog/_posts/2021-01-29-easiest-way-to-connect-to-autonomous-database-using-docker.markdown

 Let's deconstruct this command:

-* `docker run -it`: We are running the Docker container as an interactice terminal.
+* `docker run -it`: We are running the Docker container as an interactive terminal.
-* `--rm`: The --rm causes Docker to automatically remove the container after we are done.
+* `--rm`: The `--rm` flag causes Docker to automatically remove the container after we are done.
 * `-e TNS_ADMIN=/usr/lib/oracle/19.5/client64/lib/network/admin`: We define an environment variable within the container the specifies the location of the credential wallet.
 * `-v /local/path/to/your/unzipped/wallet:/usr/lib/oracle/19.5/client64/lib/network/admin oracle/instantclient:19`: We mount the unzipped wallet folder from our local computer to right location within the Docker container (as noted [here](https://github.com/oracle/docker-images/blob/main/OracleInstantClient/README.md#using-wallets-with-instant-client)).
 * `oracle/instantclient:19`: Name of our Docker image that we previously built.